 Arrest records, police officer investigative reports, and court records that are sealed under this section shall not be disclosed to any person or entity except:

-The person affected may also have the right to bring a lawsuit for compensatory damages or possibly even punitive damages (if the release was reckless or intentional).
+You may also have the right to bring a lawsuit for compensatory damages or possibly even punitive damages (if the release was reckless or intentional).

-Sealing and destroying an adult arrest record under PC 851.87 is a completely different process from sealing a juvenile record.
-You are eligible to seal your California juvenile criminal record if
+Sealing and destroying an adult arrest record under 851.87 PC is a completely different process from sealing a juvenile record.
+You are eligible to seal your California juvenile criminal record if:

-- You are currently an adult, or the jurisdiction of the juvenile court terminated at least five years ago,
+- You are currently an adult, or the jurisdiction of the juvenile court terminated at least five years ago, and

 - As an adult, you have not been convicted of any crimes involving moral turpitude (that is, crimes that involve dishonesty or immoral behavior), and